Kyle-F-Brooks/i_simpa_scripts/README.md

 ## all_reciever_tool
 This tool is used to enable and disable the name tags on each punctual reciever to make viewing of the model easier.
-Directivity Lines can now be hidden but not re-enabled.
+Directivity Lines can be removed but not re-enabled, this does not have an effect on the final result.

 ## convert_all_tool
 An edited version of a script that converts the gabe format files into csv.
 The changes made, allow it to be used with python 3 as in the latest version of I-Simpa.